-The post was annihilated.
-Maddy, Sam’s affectionate term for this uncontrollable machine, continued on as calamity exploded behind, or should I say ‘in front of” it.
-Vehicle and driver, admittedly a gracious label for my role in this disaster, stopped abruptly when confronted by a wall of unyielding cacti, slamming me against the non-functional steering wheel.
-The engine coughed twice and died.
-A cloud of steam rose up from under the dented hood.
+The post was obliterated.
+Maddy, Sam’s affectionate term for this wayward machine, continued on as calamity exploded behind, or should I say ‘in front of” it.
+Car and driver, the latter admittedly a gracious label for my role in this disaster, stopped abruptly when confronted by a wall of unyielding cacti, slamming my head against the useless steering wheel.

-“Of course not, you old fart,” I heard my mind say, quickly losing respect for Saint Peter.
-Then I heard another thought, “shut up fool, it could be that other guy welcoming you.”
+Of course not, you old fart, I heard my mind say, quickly losing all respect for Saint Peter.
+Then another thought: Shut up fool, that other guy could be welcoming you.

 “It’s nothing, boy,” said Sam.

 Nothing!
 I thought.
 Nothing!
 I’d just destroyed what had been Aunt Sophie’s life for over forty years.
-I pushed my face back into the steering wheel and sobbed.
+I pushed my face into the steering wheel and sobbed.

-I took another drink as my insides warmed, my head beginning to disconnect from the disturbing reality surrounding me.
-Not bad, I thought, taking another swig of “Sophie’s Best,” as I was led to the shade of a palm tree and plopped into a plastic chair.
+With another swig, the dark cloud of guilt began to evaporate.
+I gulped more of Sophie’s Best.
+Not bad, I thought, as I was guided to the shade of a palm tree and plopped into a plastic chair.

-Self pity dissolved into a drunken stupor and I found myself staring at an empty bottle.
-Raising it skyward I saluted.
-“Damn fine hooch Auntie!”
-I exclaimed.
+Self pity dissolved into drunken stupor and I found myself staring at an empty bottle.
+Raising it up, I toasted Sophie, “damn fine hooch, Auntie!”

 “We had a good life, me and Sophie,” reflected Sam, as we watched hands picking through the carnage.

-I remembered the visit, years ago, when I’d first met Sam and Sophie, drawn by some unknown urge to know family, not to mention the need to escape town and an irate girl friend who’d just thrown me out of her apartment.
+I remembered the visit, years ago, when I’d first met Sam and Sophie, drawn by some unknown urge to know family, not to mention the need to escape town and an irate girlfriend who’d just thrown me out of her apartment.

 “Sophie?”
 I’d asked.